NVIDIA/cuda-python/docs/_sources/module/nvrtc.rst.txt

-    [Experimental] Perform compiler optimizations in parallel.
+    Perform compiler optimizations in parallel.
 Split compilation attempts to reduce compile time by enabling the compiler to run certain optimization passes concurrently.
 This option accepts a numerical value that specifies the maximum number of threads the compiler can use.
 One can also allow the compiler to use the maximum threads available on the system by setting --split-compile=0.
 Setting --split-compile=1 will cause this option to be ignored.